How does external DNS work?

 You now have everything you need to set up your own identity provider!

 Head over to the identity provider section of IAM in the AWS console and create a new provider.

 Now that you have an identity provider, all that’s left to do is creating an IAM role with Route53 permissions and a trust relationship with your brand new provider.

 First, create a new role in IAM and trust your provider by selecting Web Identity and inputting your provider information.

-Once this has been completed, click create new policy and input the following in JSON:
+Once this has been completed, click create a new policy and input the following in JSON:

 Then attach the AmazonEKSClusterPolicy to the role as well.